Mxblah/metzmatan/README.md

 This repo contains content licensed under different terms.

-The system's name, rules, setting, lore, characters, magic, monsters, and any similar creative assets, particularly those under the `packs/*` directory, are distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-(See `/packs/LICENSE`)
+The system's name, rules, setting, lore, characters, magic, monsters, and any similar creative assets, particularly those under the `rules/*` and `packs/*` directories, are distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+(See `/rules/LICENSE`)

 The code, software, and other assets without indicated terms are distributed under the MIT license.
 (See `/LICENSE`)